tusharbs/Travel-Info-System-Admin-Version-/README.md

 # Travel Info System(Admin Version)
 Travel Info System is a simple windows application which serves as a compact travel guide to the users.
-The whole software is implemented as two applications - 1 at the user side (DBMS) and 1 for administrators.
+The whole software is implemented as two applications - 1 at the user side (DBMS) and 1 for administrators and mysql database acccessed by both apps .

 ## For general viewing on github
 * The Admin version of the travel info system for dbms project.